Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Section 139 of the Companies Act, 2013 mandates that every company shall appoint an auditor at the Annual General Meeting (AGM) of the company for auditing its books of accounts.
 The auditor appointed should be a Chartered Accountant in practice, and the appointment should be made for a period of five consecutive years.

 The statutory audit of companies is essential for ensuring the accuracy and reliability of the financial information presented by the company to its stakeholders, including shareholders, lenders, and regulatory authorities.
-The audit report issued by the auditor is an important document that provides assurance to the stakeholders regarding the financial health of the company and its compliance with the applicable laws and regulations.
+The tax audit due date report issued by the auditor is an important document that provides assurance to the stakeholders regarding the financial health of the company and its compliance with the applicable laws and regulations.

-What Constitutes an Audit report
+What Constitutes an Audit Report

 • Form No. 3CA is used when a person doing business or profession is already required to get their accounts audited under any other law